tinygwen/tinygwen.github.io/content/Minecraft.md

 From around mid 2019 to late 2020, jeb would sometimes post to reddit experimental combat snapshots which radically changed combat systems in the game significantly. here's a showcase of what the combat is like.
 These are servers for the Combat Test Snapshot (CTS) community.
 >[!warning] showcase still needed. all these servers might be dead?
 #### Seemingly Best of Genre
 i've done light research into each of these, but dont play them all.
-These are mostly my first instinct if i want to play these types of gamemodes for a bit. if you have suggestions or any of these seem wrong, say as much in the discussion page please!
+These are mostly my first instinct if i want to play these types of game modes for a bit. if you have suggestions or any of these seem wrong, say as much in the discussion page please!
 - SMP / Factions: [OG Network](https://www.og-network.net/)
 	The pitch is that its meant to be the go-to basic gamemodes like SMP and Factions and such.
 PvP / Griefing is allowed.
 SMP has a player run marketplace, etc.
 	Griefing in SMP is lightly discouraged with a reputation system.
 You can give players + or - rep which everyone can see, but else its just allowed.  enough - rep takes away /tpa, /spawn, etc. at -15 rep everyone can see your position at all times.
 Pretty neat.
 	They also have og survival games but it doesn't seem like anyone plays it, which is a shame because that's probably the only place where getting a game going is possible.
 I'd like to see them add skyblock personally.
+	Its ran by a [slop YouTuber](https://www.youtube.com/@TheMisterEpic), but one of those that has made a lot of videos duping on pay-to-win lootcrate servers and is sort of immersed in that sort of part-dirtbag part gaming-needs-to-do-better cultures, so the bullshit is very minimum and he seems to care about making a good server.
 	IP: `og-network.net`
 	Else, just join your friend's server for SMP lol.
 Or maybe your favorite creator's patreon or something idk.
 - Anarchy: [2b2t.org](https://2b2t.org) / [Constantiam](https://constantiam.net)